Letran Knights, Lady Knights and Squires: Chess

 Letran has a total of 20 NCAA chess championship titles, second to San Sebastian with 23 titles.
 In the seniors division, the Knights have won six championships.
 Their last championship run was during the 2009-10 season, where they beat the two-time defending champions CSB Blazers.
 Letran's Chester Brian Guerrero was named Most Valuable Player.

 In the juniors division, the Squires have won 14 NCAA titles, the most in the league.
 Their last championship was during the 2017-2018 season, winning back-to-back titles.

 Swimming

 The Letran swimming team is called the Aqua Knights.
 The seniors' team last won the NCAA championship in 1986-87 season, while the juniors' team last won the title in 1985-86 season.
 Both the seniors and juniors team have won two titles each.

+Esports

+The Letran Esports team is called the Cyberknights.
+The Cyberknights made history as the inaugural champions of esports in NCAA Season 100 by beating JRU in the Finals in a best-of-five series featuring Mobile Legends: Bang Bang.
+The team was composed of John Marcus Loyola, Aaron Jacob Corpuz, Christian Alec San Diego, George Brent Imbang, and Philip Fonzy Acera and their coach was Ken Mejillano.

 Championships

 Letran was NCAA champion during the following seasons: